How the Boston Red Sox Knock It Out of the Park with Analytics and AI

 Baseball very much remains America’s national pastime, but Major League Baseball (MLB) has faced its share of challenges recently.
 Even a franchise as universally successful and iconic as the Boston Red Sox — four World Series championships since 2004 paired with massive popularity off the field — is not immune to these challenges.
 To address some of these off-field obstacles, the Red Sox have turned to the same thing that helped them win those championships on the field: advanced analytics and predictive modeling.

 Leading a team of seven that serves as a central repository for the rest of the organization on the analytics front is Jon Hay, VP of Data, Intelligence & Analytics.
-Jon was recently featured on the DataRobot Q&AI Leadership Series webinar to share how they use analytics to tackle a myriad of challenges at Fenway Park and what type of role DataRobot’s enterprise AI platform plays in supporting that.
+Jon was recently featured on the DataRobot Q&AI Leadership Series webinar to share how they use analytics to tackle a myriad of challenges at Fenway Park and what type of role DataRobot’s AI Cloud platform plays in supporting that.

 While industry revenues and franchise valuations across MLB continue to grow year over year, there are a couple of worrying concerns that are on the mind of every team’s executives:

 - Reversing trends of declining interest in an increasingly competitive entertainment market.
 Baseball franchises are competing against not just other sports but any types of entertainment (e.g., Netflix, video games) that attract eyeballs.
 This is most evident in the steep decline of World Series TV ratings.

 - Attracting new and younger fans to a sport with an aging core demographic.
 The social media followings of baseball’s biggest stars are dwarfed by every other major professional league’s.

 Coupled with the fact that franchises have access to more varied and advanced data than ever before, Jon and his team tackle dozens of analytics projects both on the field (i.e., with in-game decision making, injury prevention, and projecting player output) and off the field.